House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 Wild did not assert his claims under the NJCUMMA; rather, he asserted disability discrimination claims under NJLAD.
 Many of his allegations concerned his “disability,” without specific reference to his cancer or his medical marijuana use.
 At this early stage of the lawsuit, however, he was not required to prove his claims and those general allegations were enough to withstand a motion to dismiss.

 The Wild court completely ignored a recent federal court decision in New Jersey, Cotto v.
 Ardagh Glass Packaging, 2018 U.S. Dist.
 LEXIS 135194 (D.N.J.
 August 10, 2018) (which we blogged about here).
 That court held that neither the NJLAD nor the NJCUMMA compels an employer to waive its requirements for employees to pass drug tests, even when those drug tests include testing for marijuana.
 The Cotto court found it significant that the NJCUMMA does not provide any employment protections for medical marijuana users and predicted that the New Jersey judiciary would conclude that the NJLAD does not require an employer to accommodate an employee’s use of medical marijuana with a drug test waiver.
 The Cottocourt’s prediction apparently was wrong, although it is far from clear whether Wild will be able to prove his claims.
-The important takeaway for employers is that even in states where the medical marijuana law offers no employment protections, disabled employees and applicants may refashion their legal claims as ordinary disability discrimination claims.
+The important takeaway for employers is that even in states where the medical marijuana law offers no employment protections, disabled employees and candidates may refashion their legal claims as ordinary disability discrimination claims.

 New Bern NC Enacts Ban the Box Resolution to Support Fair Hiring Practices

-On March 26, 2019, the City of New Bern NC officially enacted a resolution to “Ban the Box” and remove the checkbox on city job applications that applicants are asked to check if they have a criminal record in order to support fair hiring practices that will take effect on April 1, 2019, according to a report from WNCT.
+On March 26, 2019, the City of New Bern NC officially enacted a resolution to “Ban the Box” and remove the checkbox on city job applications that candidates are asked to check if they have a criminal record in order to support fair hiring practices that will take effect on April 1, 2019, according to a report from WNCT.

 Massachusetts Governor Baker Signs Bill to Enhance Credit Data Security